MikeN042/MVC/README.md

 ZooFeeder App

 A bit of practice with full stack development.
+TLDR - Watch the video at the bottom

 About:
 This repo is intended for me to brush the dust off my REACT, JAVA, and design pattern skills.